lluisgomez/rrc_ch3_visualizer/README.md

 # rrc_ch3_visualizer
-Ground-truth visualization of the Robust Reading Competition Challenge 3 (Read Text in Videos) dataset.
+Ground-truth visualization of the Robust Reading Competition Challenge 3 (Read Text in Videos) dataset. http://rrc.cvc.uab.es/?ch=3

+Compile:

+  cmake .

+  make

+Use:

+  ./visualizer <XML_GT_FILE> <MP4_VIDEO_FILE>

+Where <XML_GT_FILE> and <MP4_VIDEO_FILE> are the XML ground-truth file and the mp4 video file respectively.
+You can download these files from the competition website: http://rrc.cvc.uab.es/?ch=3